Gaming is entering its fashion-forward phase

 The Sims franchise, which offers a robust self-expressive tool kit, has naturally become a pioneer in the trend of democratizing virtual fashion.
 Products from H&M and Diesel have made their way into the series over the years, with a virtual Moschino collection coming to The Sims 4 in 2019.
 A physical Moschino x Sims capsule was also made available, containing entry-level items like phone cases and T-shirts.

-“Fans who knew of this clothing line but wouldn’t necessarily buy luxury clothing in real life could now play with these pieces and use them in their game,” said Lyndsey Pearson, executive producer and general manager of The Sims.
+“Fans who knew of this clothing line but wouldn’t necessarily buy luxury clothing in real life could now play with these pieces and use them in their game,” said Lyndsay Pearson, executive producer and general manager of The Sims.

 [All dressed up with nowhere to go: Cosplaying in the pandemic]